Full Expensing: How does it work?

 How does full expensing work?

 It’s important to note that full expensing is only available to companies that are subject to Corporation Tax.
-There are other options available for unincorporated businesses including the AIA; a capital allowance incentive offering the same benefits as full expensing for investments of up to £1 million per annum.
+There are other options available for UK business including unincorporated businesses and most partnerships.
+This includes the AIA; a capital allowance incentive offering the same benefits as full expensing for investments of up to £1 million per annum.

 To qualify for full expensing, commercial vehicles, plant and machinery must be new and unused.
 It must also not be a car, gifted to a company or bought to lease to somebody else.
 Assets purchased on HP also qualify, so this is a great opportunity for businesses to take advantage of full expensing.